Setting up your microphone/audio input for high quality captions

 Common Setup Mistakes

 We see a few mistakes that can cause issues in the microphone setup.
-If you’re experiencing some problems, try going through the steps outlined below.
+If you’re experiencing some problems, try checking for the issues below.

 Conclusion